'It could have happened to us,' say worried hikers in Italy - NewsBreak

 'It could have happened to us,' say worried hikers in Italy

-CANAZEI, Italy (Reuters) - Hikers in the Dolomites in northern Italy said they were frightened after a glacier collapsed at the weekend, killing at least seven people in a tragedy experts linked to rising temperatures.
+CANAZEI, Italy, July 5 (Reuters) - Hikers in the Dolomites in northern Italy said they were frightened after a glacier collapsed at the weekend, killing at least seven people in a tragedy experts linked to rising temperatures. read more

 "Right now after what happened I feel a bit scared because two days ago we were about to walk just near the glacier.
 It could have happened to us," said Mikael Bouchard, a 29-year-old from Lyon.